Q&A from our HR experts:

 - Employers who are unable to pay fees in time due to the virus, are allowed to do so with zero interest within 3 months after the epidemic is faded, and after reporting the competent authority.
 However, this benefit does not include an exemption from social insurance payments.
 A 3 month overdue will incur an additional charge, which will be provided together with the 4th month payments.

 - Enterprises in Shanghai that have sent their staff to online vocational training programs during the epidemic outbreak, as well as online commerce enterprise owners, will enjoy 95% subsidy of the actual cost of training.
 This reimbursement will be paid by special education funds in each district, aimed at reducing the training cost paid by the company.
+Execution details depend on the execution of the local government.

 Today, more than ever, with a higher degree of uncertainty around employment protocols, proper handling of manpower affairs is necessary to ensure continued stability and efficient business operation.
 Instill your workers with a sense of security, show them you are there for them, and of course, we are at your disposal with any matter that arises and if you need assistance in China.